Skip to main content

 Who uses it

-Form I-924 is intended for entities and applicants seeking designation as a regional center under the Immigrant Investor Program, managed by the U.S. Citizenship and Immigration Services (USCIS).
-This form is also used by applicants requesting an amendment to an approved regional center.
-The application process involves providing detailed information about the regional center's structure, management, and proposed economic impact, as well as evidence supporting the regional center's ability to promote economic growth, including job creation and increased domestic capital investment.
+Form I-924 is for entities and applicants seeking designation as a regional center under the Immigrant Investor Program, managed by the U.S. Citizenship and Immigration Services (USCIS).
+It is part of the EB-5 Immigrant Investor Program and is used by applicants requesting an amendment to an approved regional center.
+The form requires information about the regional center's structure, management, and proposed economic impact, as well as evidence supporting the regional center's ability to promote economic growth.

 When it is used